vickmuir/vpc-on-classic-block-storage/block_storage_is_create_cli.md

 ```
 {:screen}

 Capacity, indicated in megabytes, can range 10 - 2,000 GBs.
 If not specified, the default capacity is 100 GBs.
 IOPS values can be 1,000 - 20,000 IOPS, depending on volume size.
 If not specified, the IOPS value defaults to the valid configuration per volume profile.
-For more information, see the table of [IOPS ranges based on volume size](/docs/vpc-on-classic-block-storage?topic=vpc-on-classic-block-storage-block-storage-profiles#custom).
+For more information, see the table of [IOPS ranges based on volume size](/docs/vpc-on-classic-block-storage?topic=vpc-on-classic-block-storage-block-storage-profiles-gen1#custom-gen1).

 The volume name can be up to 63 lowercase alpha-numeric characters and include the hyphen (-), and must begin with a lowercase letter.
+Volume names must be unique across the entire VPC infrastructure.

 Note the volume ID.
 You need to specify the ID when you attach block storage to a virtual server instance, view block storage volume details, or delete volumes.